 Residency Rotation Summary

 Anesthesiology residency training at the University of Minnesota is a comprehensive clinical experience encompassing six educational opportunities located throughout the Twin Cities area.
-The Department of Anesthesiology and its core program are based at the M Health Fairview University of Minnesota Medical Center and is the location of most clinical rotations and didactic sessions.
+The Department of Anesthesiology and its core program are based at the M Health Fairview University of Minnesota Medical Center, which is the location of most clinical rotations and didactic sessions.
 Other integrated sites include the M Health Fairview Masonic Children's Hospital, Region's Hospital, Hennepin County Medical Center, and Minneapolis VA Medical Center.
-Graduates of our program are well prepared to care for a wide array of patients, encompassing neonates, the critically ill adults, and the very elderly in our population.
+Graduates of our program are well-prepared to care for a wide array of patients encompassing neonates, the critically ill adults, and the very elderly.

-Residents may enter the program in the first postgraduate year (PGY-1) after medical school, or directly in the first clinical anesthesiology year (CA-1).
-Advanced entry into the CA-2 or CA-3 year may be considered under special circumstances on a case by case basis.
+Residents typically enter the program in the first postgraduate year (PGY-1) after medical school, however entrance into the first clinical anesthesiology year (CA-1) is considered when space is available.
+Advanced entry into the CA-2 or CA-3 year may be considered under special circumstances on a case-by-case basis as space permits.

 The two core years of clinical training are organized into blocks of one week to a month or more in the following areas:

 - Anesthesia for general surgery, otorhinolaryngology, thoracic, gynecology and transplant cardiac anesthesia